-The ACD reserves the right to redeem the shares of any shareholder who jeopardises the tax status of the Company.
+12.3.3 The ACD reserves the right to redeem the shares of any shareholder who jeopardises the tax status of the Company.

-12.3 Income equalisation - tax implications
+12.4 Income equalisation - tax implications

-The price of a share of a particular share class is based on the value of that share class' entitlement in the Company, including the income of the Company since the previous distribution or, in the case of accumulation shares, deemed distribution.
+12.4.1 The price of a share of a particular share class is based on the value of that class' entitlement in the Company, including the income of the Company since the previous distribution or, in the case of accumulation shares, deemed distribution.
 In the case of the first distribution received or accumulation made in respect of a share, part of the amount, namely the equalisation payment, is treated as a return of capital and is not taxable as income in the hands of the shareholder.
 This amount is, however, in the case of income shares, deducted from the cost of the share in computing any capital gains.
 Equalisation applies only to shares purchased during the relevant accounting period.
 It is calculated as the average amount of income included in the issue price of all shares of the relevant share class issued during the period.

-12.4 UK information reporting regime
+12.5 UK information reporting regime

-Open-ended investment companies are required to report details of interest distributions paid to UK, and many non-UK investors.
-Dividend distributions and payments made to ISA investors are not within the scope of these rules but see the paragraphs dealing with "International Tax Compliance" below.
+12.5.1 OEICs are required to report details of interest distributions paid to UK, and many non-UK investors.
+Dividend distributions and payments made to ISA investors are not within the scope of these rules but see the paragraphs dealing with "International tax compliance" below.

-12.5 Tax Elected Fund ("TEF") regime
+12.6 Tax Elected Fund (TEF) regime

-The ACD may, in the future, seek to elect the Company into the TEF regime if it considers that it would be advantageous for the majority of investors in the Company to do so.
+12.6.1 The ACD may, in the future, seek to elect the Company into the TEF regime if it considers that it would be advantageous for the majority of investors in the Company to do so.
 If the Company is elected into the TEF regime, the UK tax treatment of the Company and its investors would be different to that set out above.

-12.6 International Tax Compliance
+12.7 International tax compliance

-The Company is required to comply with the International Tax Compliance Regulations.

-The International Tax Compliance Regulations transpose into UK law rules and obligations derived from international standards and inter-governmental agreements entered into by the UK which are aimed at increasing transparency and reducing tax evasion.
-The regulations include rules derived from the US Foreign Account Tax Compliance Act ("FATCA") and the OECD Common Reporting Standard for Automatic Exchange of Financial Account Information ("CRS").

-To be compliant with the International Tax Compliance Regulations the Company must collect information about each shareholder's tax residence and, in certain circumstances, provide information about shareholders' shareholdings to HMRC.
+- 12.7.1 The Company is required to comply with the International Tax Compliance Regulations. - 12.7.2 The International Tax Compliance Regulations transpose into UK law rules and obligations derived from international standards and inter-governmental agreements entered into by the UK which are aimed at increasing transparency and reducing tax evasion.
+The regulations include rules derived from the US Foreign Account Tax Compliance Act (FATCA) and the OECD Common Reporting Standard for Automatic Exchange of Financial Account Information (CRS). - 12.7.3 To be compliant with the International Tax Compliance Regulations the Company must collect information about each shareholder's tax residence and, in certain circumstances, provide information about shareholders' shareholdings to HMRC.
 HMRC may in turn share this information with overseas tax authorities.
 Such tasks may be delegated to the Administrator.

-Shareholders should note that:
+12.7.4 Shareholders should note that:

-- they may be asked to provide additional information (including information regarding their tax residence) to the ACD or the Administrator to enable the Company to satisfy these obligations; - the ACD or Administrator may report these details, along with information about a shareholders' holding, to HMRC; and - HMRC may subsequently exchange this information with other governments or tax authorities in other jurisdictions.
+(a) they may be asked to provide additional information (including information regarding their tax residence) to the ACD or the Administrator to enable the Company to satisfy these obligations;

-If a shareholder fails to provide the information required by the Company to comply with its obligations to HMRC this may result in the ACD taking appropriate action against the shareholder, including invoking the compulsory transfer and redemption provisions set out in this Prospectus.
+- (b) the ACD or Administrator may report these details, along with information about a shareholders' holding, to HMRC; and - (c) HMRC may subsequently exchange this information with other governments or tax authorities in other jurisdictions. - 12.7.5 If a shareholder fails to provide the information required by the Company to comply with its obligations to HMRC this may result in the ACD taking appropriate action against the shareholder, including invoking the compulsory transfer and redemption provisions set out in this Prospectus.
 The shareholder may also be liable for any penalties suffered by the ACD.
 The ACD may deduct the amount of any penalty from the shareholder's account.